 2. No individuals may accept donations on behalf of BAHS; checks must be made payable to BAHS.
 The Chapter must make two (2) copies of all donation checks and submit one copy and the original checks to BAHS for deposit.
 The second copy is for the chapter’s files.
 Any checks written to individuals will not be accepted and are not considered gifts or donations to BAHS and are not tax-deductible.
 If cash gifts are received, please provide the donor with a receipt for the cash and submit a copy of the receipt and the cash to BAHS for deposit (see #3).
 Please submit all checks for deposit within two (2) weeks of the check’s date.

-3. All funds collected by a Chapter will be earmarked for specific use for that Chapter, with 20% of the collected funds are paid to Blues Against Hunger Society, Inc to pay for specific relevant operating expenses including, but not limited to: liability insurance, accounting, maintenance of 501(c)(3) status (including annual tax returns and state and federal compliance requirements), and annual audit review.
+3. All funds collected by a Chapter will be earmarked for specific use for that Chapter.
+Funds collected by Chapter from BAHS provided benefits 20% are paid to Blues Against Hunger Society, Inc to pay for specific relevant operating expenses including, but not limited to: liability insurance, accounting, maintenance of 501(c)(3) status (including annual tax returns and state and federal compliance requirements), and annual audit review.